cloudmesh-community/book/chapters/assignment.md

   * Conclusion
   * (Work Breakdown)

-- Your paper will not have a *Future Work* section as this implies that you will do work in future, instead you can use an optional "Limitations" section.
+- Your paper will not have a *Future Work* section as this implies that you will do work in future and your paper is incomplte, instead you can use an optional "Limitations" section.

 ## Residential Students